 One of the first things a digital device will do is convert the analog into a digital code proportionate to the magnitude of the signal.
 Voltages from picovolts to megavolts are measurable, though the scale usually graduates in millivolts, volts, or kilovolts.
 Frequencies between zero and several megahertz may also be measured.

-Digital voltmeters have a number of advantages when compared to their analog counterparts.
+Digital devices have a number of advantages when compared to their analog counterparts.
 The most obvious benefit is the ease of use when reading the digital display.
-Electric amplifiers and attenuators extend measurable ranges.
-A digital model has superior resolution and a higher order of accuracy within plus or minus 0.5%.
+Electric amplifiers and attenuators extend measurable ranges, and a digital model has superior resolution and a higher order of accuracy within plus or minus 0.5%.
 It also indicates a negative quantity when polarity is reversed.
-Analog meters are more fragile and susceptible to damage.
+Analog meters are more fragile and tend to be more susceptible to damage.

 Tool shops often carry low-cost voltmeters that do a good-enough job for most applications.
 If you need accuracy and a robust meter, you are going to have to pay for a higher-quality device.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!